DV

 Strategy & risk

-SCHD tracks Dow Jones U.S. Dividend 100 Index with a basket approach, while VOO tracks S&P 500 Index with a large cap approach.
-Beta is 0.59 for SCHD and 1.0 for VOO, indicating SCHD is less volatile relative to the market.
+SCHD tracks Dow Jones U.S. Dividend 100 Index, while VOO tracks S&P 500 Index with a large cap approach.
+Beta is 0.56 for SCHD and 1.0 for VOO, making SCHD the less volatile of the two by this measure.

 VOO beta1.0